wombleton/gitlaw-nz/acts/A/Arms Act 1983.md

     *   (b) he is between 16 years and 18 years of age and is the holder of a firearms licence.

-    (2) Every person commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000 or to both who acts in contravention of subsection (1).
+    (2) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000 or to both who acts in contravention of subsection (1).

     (3) Nothing in this section applies in relation to the possession of specially dangerous airguns.

+    Section 21(2): amended, on 1 July 2013, by [section 413][137] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 22 Exemptions